 Employment Lawyers File Workplace Discrimination Claims for Women in NYC

-Employment discrimination attorneys at Leeds Brown Law, P.C. represent clients in New York City and throughout New York, who find themselves victims of sex discrimination and harassment at work.
+Employment discrimination attorneys represent clients in New York City and throughout New York, who find themselves victims of sex discrimination and harassment at work.
 Male and female workers may experience workplace gender discrimination, but more often than not, it is women who seek us out to file claims against managers, supervisors, or colleagues who violate one or more anti-discrimination laws aimed at protecting women.

 Employment discrimination occurs with frequency and in various ways.
 It may occur when a neutral office policy has a disparate impact on one gender over another.
 Or it may be the result of purposefully bad decision making or harassing behavior that takes an emotional and financial toll on the victim.
 While men receive protection from gender discrimination laws, women make up an overwhelmingly large majority of workers who file complaints about workplace sex harassment and gender discrimination.

 Over several decades, New York state and Congress created laws with the purpose of prohibiting employment discrimination and harassment against women.
 It is unlawful to discriminate based on sex in any aspect or condition of employment.
 What does this mean?
 It means that an employer may not take gender into consideration when making a decision about things such as: